-Most works appearing on the Libraries’ website that were created by the Libraries’ faculty and staff are licensed under a Creative Commons Attribution (CC BY) license.
-This includes handouts, instructional materials, LibGuides content, and administrative, procedural, or policy documents.
+Most works appearing on the University Libraries website that were created by University Libraries faculty and staff are licensed under a Creative Commons Attribution 4.0 International (CC BY 4.0) license.
+This includes handouts, instructional materials, Research Guides content, and administrative, procedural, or policy documents.

-The CC BY license does not apply to:
+The CC BY 4.0 license does not apply to:

-- materials from the Libraries’ collections.
+- materials from University Libraries collections.

 - photographs that contain easily identifiable images of faculty, staff, or students.